renatomoitinho/rustbier/README.md

 ## Testing

-There are 2 kinds of tests: unit tests and integration tests.
+There are 3 kinds of tests: unit, integration and benchmark tests.

 ### Unit Tests